-Hear about an Eagles championship under Neale in our football podcast.
+Hear about an Eagles championship under Neale in our football history podcast.

 Greasy Neale was head coach of the Philadelphia Eagles when they won back-to-back NFL championships in 1948 and 1949.
 Greasy Neale is the only coach in NFL history to lead teams to two consecutive victories in championship games by shutout.
 He also led the Eagles to the 1947 NFL Championship Game against the Chicago Cardinals.
 That’s three years in a row that the Eagles were in the title game!